zyy98/hw5/README.md

 so we tried padding in the third counter, which got us a best result.

 I think results would be different on other computers.
-How multiple threads are called by computer is non-deterministic, so it is difficult to have the same amount of time.
+How multiple threads are called by computer is non-deterministic, so it is difficult to have the same amount of time even on the same computer.
 Also, different processor might also have different cache line, this padding may not compatible.